Christian McCaffrey: 2024 season

 On June 4, 2024, McCaffrey signed a two-year extension worth $38 million through the 2027 season.
 McCaffrey remained the highest-paid running back and reset the record with this new $38 million deal.
 During training camp, McCaffrey dealt with a calf and Achilles injury which caused him to miss the preseason games and kept him out of the 49ers' season-opening game against the Jets, despite initial optimism that he would play.
 After head coach Kyle Shanahan stated that McCaffrey had his worst day in terms of pain during practice leading up to Week 2, the 49ers placed him on injured reserve.
 While on IR, McCaffrey visited an Achilles specialist in Germany for his Achilles tendonitis.
 Following their bye week, the 49ers opened McCaffrey's 21-day practice window on November 4.
 He was activated on November 9 and made his season debut in Week 10 against the Tampa Bay Buccaneers.

 On December 1, in his fourth game of the season against the Buffalo Bills, McCaffrey left the game in the first half with a posterior cruciate ligament injury to his right knee and did not return.
 Following the game, Shanahan stated the injury has an expected six-week recovery period and that he would be placed on IR, ending his regular season.
 McCaffrey finished the 2024 season with 348 scrimmage yards and zero touchdowns in four games, compared to over 2,000 yards and 21 touchdowns the previous season.
+Despite missing most of the season, he was ranked 73rd by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

 In Week 7, McCaffrey recorded 129 rushing yards and two touchdowns, along with seven catches for 72 yards, in a 20–10 win over the Atlanta Falcons, earning NFC Offensive Player of the Week.
+McCaffrey finished the 2025 season with 311 carries for 1,202 rushing yards and ten rushing touchdowns to go with 102 receptions for 924 receiving yards and seven receiving touchdowns.
+McCaffrey's 2,126 scrimmage yards were the most by a 49ers player since Frank Gore in 2006, and was second in the league behind the Atlanta Falcons' Bijan Robinson.
+He won the Comeback Player of the Year award at the NFL Honors.